arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.19.16
+Plumtree was a Halifax all-girl band.
+One day, Bryan Lee O'Malley woke up to his morning alarm (a college radio station from the University of Western Ontario) and heard one of their songs playing.
+He got really into them; he liked their "funny and violent and moody and dark" lyrics, and found it cool that they were only a bit older than him (still in high school at the time).
+He went to their concert, and even got to hang out with the band a bit beforehand.
+Unfortunately, his sister and her friend were only ~16, so they had to leave early.
+He apparently still remembers the "searing guitar from the song 'Scott Pilgrim' blasting out the door" as they left.
+And that's the song that inspired the graphic novels.

 ### 11.18.16
 Michael Voltaggio is an American chef who currently lives in LA.
 He's